Aprillion/stylish_styles/README.md

 # stylish_styles
-CSS styles for my Firefox Stylish plugin that could be useful to others
+CSS styles for the Stylish addon in my Firefox browser that could be useful to others